Orkney Communities Egilsay Community Association | text version | sitemap | log in

 The economy of Egilsay is based solely on farming with sheep and cattle the mainstays of agricultural activity.

-Approx one third of Egilsay is owned by the RSPB who work in partnership with land owners and farmers to manage the natural habitat for wildlife most famously to encourage breeding of the elusive Corncrake.
+Approx half of Egilsay is owned by the RSPB who work in partnership with land owners and farmers to manage the natural habitat for wildlife most famously to encourage breeding of the elusive Corncrake.

 Egilsay is a low lying island with its highest point just over 35m above sea level.
 Even at this low level there are great views of the outlying islands, Westray to the North, Eday, the green holms and Stronsay to the East, and Wyre, Shapinsay and Kirkwall to the South not forgetting its hilly neighbour Rousay to the West

-The community Association currently use the Community School Hall and Classroom (the only public building apart from the waiting room at the pier) for community activities.
+The community Association currently use the Community Hall and old classroom (the only public building apart from the waiting room at the pier) for community activities.
+In 2012 the Association received grant funding from Awards For All to revitalise the community facilities.